mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl permissions remove (EE only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Description**

   Remove one or more permissions from an existing role (Only works in Enterprise Edition).

 Format